 The threshold crossing report may trigger the generation of alarm.
 It should be forwarded to ANC as soon as possible if they are not suppressed by individual NE.

-Detailed procedures of link monitoring is defined as follows:
+Detailed procedures of link monitoring are defined as follows:

 ANC sends the link monitoring request to NE via the control interface to initiate the monitoring process.
 The request may carry the following information: